Parole: New Zealand

 In New Zealand, inmates serving a short sentence (up to two years) are automatically released after serving half their sentence, without a parole hearing.
 Inmates serving sentences of more than two years are normally seen by the New Zealand Parole Board after serving one-third of the sentence, although the judge at sentencing can make an order for a minimum non-parole period of up to two-thirds of the sentence.
 Inmates serving life sentences usually serve a minimum of 10 years, or longer depending on the minimum non-parole period, before being eligible for parole.
 Parole is not an automatic right and it was declined in 71 percent of hearings in the year ending 30 June 2010.
-Since recently, life imprisonment can be issued without parole, which has been issued only once case, that of 2019 mosque-shooter Brenton Tarrant.
+Life imprisonment without the possibility of parole has been given only once, to Brenton Tarrant for the 2019 Christchurch mosque shootings.

 United Kingdom

 The Parole Boards in the UK are only involved in the release of prisoners with specific sentences.
 Indeterminate sentences (life imprisonment and imprisonment for public protection) are always handled by the Parole Board because they have no fixed release date.
 Some determinate or "fixed" sentences, such as extended determinate sentences, are also handled by the Parole Board, but for the majority of prisoners the Parole Board will not be involved in their release.

-The conditions of release are called a licence, and parole is called released on licence.
+The conditions of release are called a licence, and parole is called release on licence.
 There are seven standard licence conditions for all prisoners: